jeffhandley/strickland/docs/1-Introduction/README.md

 1. **Validators** - Implementations of your validation rules
 2. **Validation** - The act of executing a validator against a value
-3. **Validation Result** - The output of validation for the given validator and value
+3. **Validation Results** - The output of validation for the given validator and value

 ## Creating a Validator